-The three added Kenton sockets are 3.5mm mono jack sockets (mini jacks).
-In order to connect to a Kenton converter, you will need three mini jack to mini jack leads.
+The five added Kenton sockets are 3.5mm mono jack sockets (mini jacks).
+In order to connect to a Kenton converter, you will need up to five mini jack to mini jack leads.

-You will need a MIDI to CV converter set up in the following way: CV output should be Volts/Octave mode Gate should be v-trig (standard gate) - where zero volts = note off and a minimum of +5 volts = note on Auxiliary output should have a range of 0 to +5 volts from min to max (for filter)
+You will need a MIDI to CV converter set up in the following way: CV output should be Volts/Octave mode Gate should be v-trig (standard gate) - where zero volts = note off and a minimum of +12 volts = note on Auxiliary 1 output should have a range of 0 to +5 volts from min to max (for filter) Auxiliary 2 output should have a range of 0 to +5 volts from min to max (for slide) - ideally controller #65 Auxiliary 3 output should have a range of 0 to +5 volts from min to max (for accent